Launching soon. Founders pricing locked in.

 Qwentin is a one-person project.
 No startup, no investors, no support team.
 That means your prompts and source never pass through any server I run, because I don't run any.

 What's here today is solid.
 I use Qwentin every day to build Qwentin.
-Every license sale funds the next feature, in that order.
+Once it's out, every license sale will fund whatever ships next, in that order.

-If it doesn't take off, you still own what you paid for.
+If it doesn't take off after launch, founders keep what they bought either way.
 Every v1.x release is yours for life.

 Not yet released